opencv/opencv/modules/core/doc/basic_structures.rst

 The class represents a 2D point, specified by its coordinates :math:`x` and
 :math:`y` .
-Instance of the class is interchangeable with C structures ``CvPoint`` and ``CvPoint2D32f`` .
-There is also cast operator to convert point coordinates to the specified type.
-The conversion from floating-point coordinates to integer coordinates is done by rounding; in general case the conversion uses operation on each of the coordinates.
+Instance of the class is interchangeable with C structures, ``CvPoint`` and ``CvPoint2D32f`` .
+There is also a cast operator to convert point coordinates to the specified type.
+The conversion from floating-point coordinates to integer coordinates is done by rounding.
+Commonly, the conversion uses this operation on each of the coordinates.
 Besides the class members listed in the declaration above, the following operations on points are implemented: ::

         pt1 = pt2 + pt3;